nandanajm2003/Pomodoro/README.md

 -Water Reminder: This feature notifies users to drink water at regular intervals to stay hydrated during work sessions.
 Users can set the interval for water reminders according to their preferences.

--Task Generator: This allows users to input their daily tasks, including the day, time, and activity making it easy for users to organize and manage their tasks alongside their work sessions.
+-Goal Generator: This allows users to input their daily tasks, including the day, time, and activity making it easy for users to organize and manage their tasks alongside their work sessions.

+-Alert: This alerts the user 10 seconds before the timer goes off.